carloscabo/colz/README.md

 Colz.
 Javascript library to convert colors between RGB / Hex / HSL / HSV / HSB color spaces.
 It provides several toString helpers to ease its use in CSS / HTML5 Canvas projects.

+Also provides some helpers to create "color schemes" or "color palettes".

 Usage
 =====